wjudho/wjudho/Machine Learning Roadmap.md

 **Let me rephrase it this way**

 > I know `1 + 1 = 2`, I don't know what to do with it.
-Then somebody gave me a problem `Wis, i need you to count how many PC's we've been sold this month?` suddenly those connect.
+Then somebody gave me a problem `Wis, i need you to count how many PC's we've been sold this month?` suddenly those connect. `Which one should i learn first, the former or the latter?`.

 The problem is from the data science perspective `i don't know how to count`, and `have no idea what the problem are`.
 I can learn how to count but i'm afraid it will took me a long time to get to the problem.